Page loading ... Please wait.

 Printer Friendly Page

-This crumble's topping contains old fashioned rolled oats.
+This Cranberry Pear and Apple's crumble topping contains old fashioned rolled oats.
 Oats are a cereal grain that is rich and flavorful and comes in many forms.
 Very popular in Northern Europe, Scotland and Ireland.
 Oats to be consumed by humans are cleaned, toasted, hulled to become what we call oat groats.
-The oat groats are then steamed and flattened to become rolled oats or old-fashioned oats.
-Old-fashioned rolled oats are not to be confused with quick-cooking rolled oats.
-These are oats have been cut into pieces before being steamed and rolled into thinner flakes.
-They cook quickly, about 5 minutes, but their flavor and texture are a little different than old-fashioned rolled oats.
-I do not recommend using the quick-cooking rolled oats in this recipe.
+The oat groats are then steamed and flattened to become rolled oats.
+There are two types, old fashioned and quick cooking.
+My personal preference is to use old-fashioned rolled oats because their texture is thicker.

-Preheat oven to 375 degrees F (190 degrees C) and place rack in the center of the oven.
-Butter or spray with a nonstick cooking spray, a 2 1/2 quart casserole or oval gratin dish, or a 10 inch (25 cm) deep dish pie plate.
-Set aside.
+Cranberry Pear and Apple Crumble: Preheat your oven to 375 degrees F (190 degrees C) and place rack in the center of the oven.
+Butter, or spray with a non stick cooking spray, a 9 inch (23 cm) deep dish pie plate or an 8 x 2 inch square (20 x 5 cm) baking dish.

-Bake for approximately 35-45 minutes or until bubbly and the topping is golden brown and crisp.
+Bake for approximately 35 - 45 minutes or until bubbly and the topping is golden brown and crisp.
 Remove from oven and place on a wire rack to cool for at least 15 minutes before serving.
-Serve with softly whipped cream or vanilla ice cream.
-Refrigerate leftovers and reheat before serving.
+Serve with vanilla ice cream.
+Leftovers can be covered and stored in the refrigerator.

 Makes about 6 servings.